NathanKeyzer/performance-matters-1819/README.md

 Run a audit via chrome browser on a slow 3g connection.
 ![audit result](https://raw.githubusercontent.com/NathanKeyzer/performance-matters-1819/master/public/images/audit.png)

-## Leerdoelen

-- _Je weet het verschil tussen client side en server side rendering en kan server side rendering toepassen_
-- _Je begrijpt hoe de critical render path werkt, en hoe je deze kan optimaliseren voor een betere runtime en/of perceived performance._
-- _Je begrijpt hoe een Service Worker werkt en kan deze in jou applicatie implementeren._
+perceived performance: Refers to how quickly a software feature appears to perform its task

+First view: First View is a web performance metric that represents what a first-time visitor to a webpage will experience.

+Repeat view: Is a repeated visit to the application where some files are stored in the cache.

+Image loading: Space that is reserved for the image to load.

+Runtime performance: Often runtime performance can be improved through minor changes to your source programs.
+The amount of improvement each change provides depends on
+How your program is organized
+The functions and language constructs your program uses

+Time to first byte: Time To First Byte identifies the time at which your server sends a response

 ### Week 1 - Server Side rendering

-during this week i build my webapp from client side to serverside.
+During this week i build my webapp from client side to serverside.
 I did this with node and express.
 Doing this took me a few days to get along with node and express.

 ### Week 2 - Critical Rendering Path